 How to Start an Airbnb In 7 Can’t-Miss Steps

 1. Pick your property

-If you can cover the upfront costs, having a property solely dedicated to your Airbnb business is a great option.
+If you can cover the startup costs, having a property solely dedicated to your Airbnb business is a great option.
 That way, you can get consistent rental revenue while investing in a great piece of real estate.

 2. Check local requirements

+As you start to nail down a specific location for your Airbnb, be sure to understand any requirements for short-term rentals in that area.
 Some municipalities and homeowner’s associations don’t allow short-term rentals at all.
-Others require certain permitting that can be cumbersome, expensive, and/or hard to get approval for.
+Others require certain permitting that can be cumbersome, expensive, and hard to get approved.

 3. Furnish & stock your property

 Once you’ve acquired your property, you’ve got to start setting it up.
 Between necessary repairs, updates, furniture, decor, and supplies…doing everything required to set up your property can be incredibly daunting, especially if you’re on a tight timeline.

 Save yourself tons of time, energy, and stress with my FREE furniture and supplies checklist (100+ essential items!):

 Recommended: The Best Room-By-Room Airbnb Checklist: 100+ Essential Items